2015 University of Oklahoma Sigma Alpha Epsilon racism incident: Students expelled

 University of Oklahoma president David Boren ordered the expulsion of the two students who led the chant, Michael Levi Pettit and Parker Rice.
-Through two letters addressed to them, Boren stated that the expulsion was deemed proper as they "played a leadership role" in creating "an extremely hostile learning environment".
+Through two letters addressed to them, Boren justified their expulsions on the grounds that they "played a leadership role" in creating "an extremely hostile learning environment".
 The action taken by the university was based on school's Student Rights & Responsibilities Code.
-Rice and Pettit, both Dallas natives, have since re-enrolled in the Austin and Dallas branches of the University of Texas, respectively.
+Rice and Pettit, both Dallas natives, enrolled in the Austin and Dallas branches of the University of Texas, respectively.
+In a later conference, Boren confirmed the two students would not return to the University and, at one point, offered to pay for their bus fares home.

-The LA Times reported that Boren appeared to be alluding to Title VI of the Civil Rights Act, which bans racial discrimination at universities receiving federal money.
+The Los Angeles Times reported that Boren appeared to be alluding to Title VI of the Civil Rights Act, which bans racial discrimination at universities receiving federal money.
 However, the expulsions may have been a violation of the students' first amendment rights.
 First Amendment law specialist and UCLA Law professor Eugene Volokh asserted that President Boren's actions were unconstitutional.
 Oklahoma State University media law associate professor Joey Senat stated that the chant was offensive but is still protected free speech.
 Glenn Reynolds, a professor of law at the University of Tennessee, expressed the opinion that as a former U.S. senator, Boren should have known that the university was breaking the law in expelling the two students.
 A Washington Post article reported that a Sigma Chi fraternity successfully challenged similar action taken against them by George Mason University in 1992.